Spite Flight (1933)

-- 1d4Chan, taking the Warhammer 40,000 rule that "tactical genius" Lord Ursarkar Creed can infiltrate anything (except cavalry), notes that he could hide a Baneblade behind a lightpost (a Baneblade is a tank whose stats are given in terms of being a bunker), or a Titan (vast Humongous Mecha) in a swimming pool, or an army under your desk.
+- 1d4Chan, taking the Warhammer 40,000 rule that "tactical genius" Lord Ursarkar Creed can infiltrate anything (except cavalry), notes that he could hide a Baneblade behind a lightpost, a Titan in a swimming pool, or an army under your desk.

 - Done a few times on Homestar Runner.
 At least twice, characters have managed to hide behind The Stick, an aptly-named local "landmark" consisting of a stick stuck in the ground.
 In one Strong Bad Email, "hiding", as part of a game of hide-and-seek, Strong Mad hid behind himself hiding behind The Stick.
 However, the fake Strong Mad was visible.